 Prost readily admitted that his approach to racing changed early in his F1 career, during the terrible and tragic 1982 season.
 His friend Gilles Villeneuve was killed in a qualifying accident in Belgium, and then Didier Pironi ran into the back of Prost in a rain-soaked qualifying session in Germany.
 The vision of Pironi’s Ferrari flying over his head and into the barriers, never to walk again, had a profound effect on Prost.
 Managing risk against reward became his hallmark, and combined with his beautifully smooth driving style, Prost went on to dominate the turbo era of Formula One in the 1980s, when the engines were inherently fragile and most cars were largely unreliable.

-A look at Alain Prost’s team-mates throughout his career further highlights his achievements:
+A look at Alain Prost’s team-mates throughout his career – all of whom he beat during their time together – further highlights his achievements:

 Alain Prost’s F1 team-mates